List of The Legend of Zelda manga

 Comic and manga adaptations of The Legend of Zelda series of video games, especially in Japan, have been published under license from Nintendo.

+Wanpaku Comics

+In September 1986, Wanpaku Comics published a manga book in Japan titled The Hyrule Fantasy.
+It was released as a companion to the first The Legend of Zelda video game.
+The story follows the game's plot but adds additional features including new characters, such as a companion parrot for Link.

 Valiant Comics series

-Valiant Comics published a comic series simply titled The Legend of Zelda in 1990, which lasted only five issues dated from February to June, as part of their Nintendo Comics System imprint.
+Valiant Comics published a comic series simply titled The Legend of Zelda in 1990, which lasted only five issues, with a sixth issue published as part of the Nintendo Comics System imprint.
 The series was more closely patterned after The Legend of Zelda TV series airing at the time, which in turn was loosely based on the first two NES games.
+The series depicted Link as he appears in the first game, with red hair and brown eyes.
+It also introduced new characters, including Captain Krin, Captain of the Guard of North Castle and Link's parents, Arn and Medilia.